Potterless: Format

 Each episode of the first 89 is dedicated to a chapter or chapters of the book series in chronological reading order.
-After he finished the books, he started watching the movies and discussed them.
-Later he discussed anything Harry Potter related, such as the spin-off books and movies, A Very Potter Musical and Puffs.
+After Schubert finished the books, the episodes moved to discussing the movies.
+Later, he discussed other Harry Potter-related media, such as the spin-off books and movies, A Very Potter Musical, and Puffs.
 Episodes are approximately 60 minutes in length, and consist primarily of Schubert and his guest(s) summarizing the plot and providing commentary.

-Recurring segments include British Quandaries, in which British citizen Dottie James answers questions from Mike and his American guests regarding British-isms and whether things such as treacle tart are British or magical in origin.
+Recurring segments include British Quandaries, in which British citizen Dottie James answers questions from Schubert and his American guests regarding "British-isms".

 Schubert donates a portion of his Patreon revenues to charity.

 Reception

-Potterless has charted in the US top 40 for Arts and Entertainment podcasts and US top 60 for comedy podcasts on Spotify.
-It has been featured by Buzzfeed in lists of recommended podcasts.
+Potterless has been featured by BuzzFeed in lists of recommended podcasts.

-The Post called Potterless “the perfect podcast for anyone who has wanted to reread the series but doesn’t have the time… [it] provides listeners with opportunity to recall the first time they read the books and follow along on the beautiful journey of listening to someone else do the same.”
-Brighton Journal said Schubert's "genuine enthusiasm for the books is charming."
+The Post called Potterless "the perfect podcast for anyone who has wanted to reread the series but doesn't have the time… [it] provides listeners with opportunity to recall the first time they read the books and follow along on the beautiful journey of listening to someone else do the same."
+Brighton Journal wrote that Schubert's "genuine enthusiasm for the books is charming."

-MaineCampus called Schubert "cynical" and "too critical."
-The Student said Schubert's "complete lack of understanding of everyday British words and phrases threatens to irritate rather than amuse" and that the series might be better led by "a Brit."
+The Maine Campus called Schubert "cynical" and "too critical."
+The Student said Schubert's "complete lack of understanding of everyday British words and phrases threatens to irritate rather than amuse."